 Disclosure: This post contains affiliate links.
 If you buy something through them, there’s no extra cost to you.
 But I’ll get a small referral bonus to help keep this blog running.
 This doesn’t influence my opinions.

-My wife and I recently got back from our vacation to Lakshadweep (read about planning, booking and costs here), and we can now shed some more light on what it’s like visiting these islands, considering there’s hardly any information to be found on the internet.
+In January 2017, my wife and I got back from our vacation to the Lakshadweep islands (read about our planning, booking and costs here).
+We can now shed some more light on what it’s like visiting these islands, considering there’s hardly any information to be found on the internet.

-To start with, here is a list of major pros and cons that we figured out during our vacation, and while the cons outnumber the pros, I think the pros carry much more weight.
+To start with, here is a list of major pros and cons that we figured out during our vacation in the Lakshadweep islands.
+While the cons outnumber the pros, I think the pros carry much more weight.

 - The islands are picture-perfect, each surrounded by a lagoon of crystal-clear shallow water.

 - Spectacular diving and snorkeling opportunities abound everywhere you look, and lots of water sports can also be had.

 - The weather in early January is lovely, even turning slightly chilly at night.

 - Tourism (SPORTS) staff and locals are friendly and helpful.

 - The views of island silhouettes, sunrises and sunsets are incredible.